patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/data_structures/singly_linked_lists/linkedListNotes.md

         -   A data structure that contains a head, tail and length property
         -   Linked Lists consist of nodes, and each node has a value and pointer to another node or null

+# Recap

+    - Singly Linked Lists are an excellent alternative to arrays when insertion and deletion at the beginning are frequently required
+    - Arrays contain a built in index whereas Linked Lists do not
+    - The idea of a list data structure that consists of nodes is the foundation for other data structures like Stacks and Queues

 # Big O

     - Insertion - O(1)